-One of Guns N' Roses' toughest songs draws inspiration from a couple of places.
-First, there's Slash's heroin addiction, which drives 'Mr. Brownstone''s not-so-thinly veiled lyrics.
-Then there's that Bo Diddley rhythm, a shuffling beat that erupts into a full-force torrent of guitars and howls by the song's end.
+One of Guns N' Roses' toughest moments draws inspiration from a couple of places.
+First, there's Slash's heroin addiction, which drives this song's not-so-thinly veiled lyrics.
+Then there's that Bo Diddley rhythm, a shuffling beat that erupts into a full-force torrent of guitars and howls by the end.

-By the time 'Paradise City' was pulled as 'Appetite for Destruction''s fourth single, Guns N' Roses were the biggest hard rock band in the world.
+By the time "Paradise City" was pulled as their debut's fourth single, Guns N' Roses were the biggest hard-rock band in the world.
 The song was made for stadium singalongs, cutting a razor-sharp path down the middle of the field and heading straight to the bleachers.
 Slash pulls off one of his sleekest solos, too.

-Slash's opening guitar riff in 'Sweet Child o' Mine' ranks as one of the greatest of the past 30 years.
+Slash's opening guitar riff in "Sweet Child o' Mine" ranks as one of the greatest of its era.
 Rose's vocal acrobatics are pretty impressive too.
-But it's the way 'Sweet Child o' Mine' (the band's only No. 1) drifts from power ballad to gutsy rocker in the span of five-plus minutes that makes it one of the defining records of the '80s.
+But it's the way "Sweet Child o' Mine" (the band's only No. 1) drifts from power ballad to gutsy rocker in the span of five-plus minutes that makes it one of the defining records of the '80s.